radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/21-global-sync-commands.md

 `- pipelineid <pipelineID>`
 <br>[required] The identifier of the pipeline.
 Run the list-topologies command to locate the pipelines identifiers for each topology.

+### Metrics Details

+**suspended**
+Has a value of true/false.
+This indicates if the pipeline is currently active.
+If the value is "false" it indicates the pipeline is currently active.
+A pipeline can be "suspended" which means it is paused/not running, in which case this value would be "true".

+**captureMetrics**
+These are the metrics about the "capture" phase of a specific pipeline.
+This is when events (inserts, updates, deletes, moves)  get captured/detected on the source naming context for the pipeline.

+**processorMetrics**
+These are the metrics about the "transform and apply" phase of a pipeline.
+This is the part of the pipeline where the captured events (from the source naming context) get transformed and then applied to the target naming context.

+**deadLetterQueueSize**
+This parameter represents the current number of items in the dead letter queue for a specific pipeline.
+If the queue size continues to grow, it may indicate issues with your pipeline configuration or failed event processing.
+Common causes include errors in transformation logic or an unresponsive target backend.
+In essence, this value acts as an "error count" or a measure of failed events in the pipeline.

+The dead letter queue is a specialized internal queue that stores all events that fail during the "transform and apply" phase.
+Failures can occur for various reasons, such as incorrect transformation logic, the target system rejecting an operation (e.g., attempting to insert a duplicate entry), or connectivity issues with the backend.
+By storing these failed events, the dead letter queue enables you to replay them later or use them for auditing and troubleshooting purposes.

+>[!note] the dead letter queue can be directly browsed in Control Panel > Directory Browser by doing an advanced search under "cn=dlqueue".
+The contents of this queue are also displayed in the Control Panel > Synchronization tab for a selected topology and pipeline (section titled: "Failed Messages").
+This interface allows you to "replay" events (aka messages), which allows the "transform and apply" to be attempted again for that specific event.

+**dataMetrics**
+These are internal measurements collected by the processor component which is responsible for "transforming and applying" captured events.
+These metrics provide low-level insights into the processor's behavior and performance.

+**noWaitProcessingCount**
+This counter is used exclusively for Radiant Logic debugging.
+It tracks the total number of events awaiting processing and accumulates over the processor’s lifetime.

+**inErrorCount**
+The total number of events that the processor attempted to "transform and apply" but failed, meaning they ended up in an error state.

+**recentRatePerSec**
+This metric calculates the rate at which events are "transformed and applied," measured in events per second, based on the most recent processing cycle.

+**recentPeakProcessingTime**
+The maximum time (in milliseconds) taken to "transform and apply" any single event during the processor’s execution.
+This reflects the worst-case processing time among recently handled events.

+**syncCount**
+The total number of events that arrived at the processor's execution entry point, just before the "transform and apply" logic is executed.

+**batchAVGSize**
+This represents the rolling average batch size of events processed by the processor.
+Since the processor handles events in batches (ranging from single events to larger groups of N events, depending on incoming event volume), this metric tracks the average batch size over time.

+**agentId**
+This is the internal identifier for the Agent process or JVM responsible for capturing events within a specific pipeline.
+The presence of an agent ID depends on the type of capture connector used.
+If the capture process does not require a separate agent, the agent ID will be null, indicating that event capture occurs internally within the RadiantOne server JVM.
+For instance, when the source is an RadiantOne Directory store or a cached naming context, a dedicated agent process is unnecessary, and the agent ID will return null.
+If you use an Active directory connector (or other types of connectors like LDAP, DB, etc.), you should see an Agent ID.

+**processorInError**
+This boolean value (true/false) indicates the status of the event processor responsible for transforming and applying events.
+A value of true signifies that the processor is in an error state and is unable to process events due to a critical internal failure.
+If false, the processor is functioning normally.

 ## init-sync-pipeline

 Initializes/uploads data into the target store for a given sync pipeline.